rtol/FUND-Global/README.md

 To run the model, type FUNDglobal

+June 23, 2018: The year for which the social cost of carbon is computed is now a constant (in initialize.m) rather than 2015.

 May 14, 2018: Added Weitzman's other impact function

 March 29, 2018: Fixed land use emissions; added SSP scenarios